 6. Do the Great Pumpkin Beer tour of North Carolina.

 Welcome the fall season Charlie Brown style and hop on the Port City Brew Bus for the Great Pumpkin Beer Tour of Wilmington.
 Along the way, you’ll sample pumpkin beers and visit local breweries.
-Earn points through activities like a costume contest, Great Pumpkin trivia, pumpkin carving, and other challenges for the chance to win prizes on this perfect celebration of fall.
+Earn points through activities like a costume contest, Great Pumpkin trivia, pumpkin carving, and other challenges for the chance to win prizes on one of their memorable drinking tours.

 7. Take a Mexican mezcal tour.